maroc81/WeatherLily/README.md

     ```
  1. Open the root cloned directory with vscode
  1. Edit appConfig.h and set your WIFI, open weather map API key, zip code, and time zone
- 1. In the bottom toolbar, click "PlatformIO: Build" followed by "PlatformIO: Upload" or use the PlatformIO side bar.
+ 1. Click the PlatformIO sidebar and click "Full Clean", followed by "Build", and finally "Upload".

  ## PlatformIO, LVGL, and ESPDIF
 This project is one of the few (maybe only?) that uses PlatformIO with the ESPIDF framework and LVGL for the Lily Pi.